 They Don’t Run Ads

 No $4M Super Bowl ad spots for this budget-friendly chain.
-The iconic “Fearless Flyer,” the Trader Joe’s newsletter you see at all the checkouts, is the company’s primary form of advertising.
-Having super-friendly employees doesn’t hurt, either!
+Trader Joe’s relies on word-of-mouth to bring more customers to their stores, which keeps their advertising costs extremely low.
+The iconic “Fearless Flyer,” the TJ’s newsletter you see at all the checkouts, is the company’s primary form of advertising.
+Having super-friendly employees and a stellar reputation doesn’t hurt, either!

 They Don’t Have Name Brands

 Almost all of their products are private label, which means 80% of what you buy will be labeled with “Trader Joe’s” (or Trader Ming’s, Trader Jose, Trader Giotto…you know).
 While other grocery chains end up paying extra for brand-name products from mass-market suppliers, TJ’s cuts out the middleman by buying foods directly from the source and doing all of the packaging themselves.

 Every product at Trader Joe’s has to pull its own weight.
 If an item doesn’t sell strongly, it goes away to “gangway” for something else.